Factbox - Europe's regions push for independence

-Scotland agreed the terms of a historic independence referendum on Monday, echoing separatist moves elsewhere in Europe.
-Here is a look at the push for independence across the 27-nation European Union.
+Here is a look at the push for independence in some members of the 27-nation European Union.

-SCOTLAND - Britain's prime minister flew to Scotland on Monday and finalised a deal to allow Scotland to decide in a 2014 referendum whether it should become independent.
-With only 5.2 million people, Scotland has been in a union with the rest of Britain for 305 years.
-But since the Scottish National Party won elections the push for independence has grown.

-CATALONIA: Spain's parliament voted this month to block the northern region of Catalonia from holding a referendum on independence.
+CATALONIA: Spain's parliament voted last month to block the northern region of Catalonia from holding a referendum on independence.
 It was the latest development in a growing political battle between Barcelona and Madrid in the midst of an economic downturn which has fuelled separatism.
 With its own language and distinct culture, Catalonia has a population of 7.5 million.
+However, Spain said last weekend Catalonia would soon receive 3.3 billion euros ($4.19 billion) from a liquidity fund set up to help the country's regions repay their debts.

 BASQUE COUNTRY: With a population of 2.1 million, the region raises its own income and corporate taxes unlike most of Spain's 17 highly devolved autonomous regions which receive transfers from the central government.
 Like Catalans, the Basques have their own language and culture.
 The Basque separatist group ETA, responsible for decades of violence, announced in October 2011 a "definitive cessation of armed struggle".